 The course focuses on the use of physical assessment and interviewing skills necessary to monitor drug therapy and assess complaints found in the delivery of pharmaceutical care.
 Application of these concepts is reinforced in the lab setting.
 Students utilize case studies to solidify assessment skills necessary for pharmacy practice.
 Lecture equivalents of 2 hours per week and instructional lab two hours per week.

 This course deals with the development, progression, symptomology, treatment and recovery aspects of addictive diseases.
 Although the model most heavily emphasized is alcoholism, addiction aspects of all drugs/chemicals are presented.
 Students attend meetings of various self-help groups as well as present talks to public school children.
 Lecture two hours per week.

 This course will provide a structured practical professional experience in institutional pharmacy practice.
-Second professional year students will be assigned a four week practice experience at the end of the spring semester.
+Students are assigned a four week practice experience at the end of the spring semester (May, June, July).
+Through utilization of competency-based objectives, students gain a greater appreciation for the profession of pharmacy and develop professional attitudes, judgment and technical skills needed to function in the institutional setting.
+Students observe/discuss the role of the health-system pharmacist and actively participate in daily operations that focus on the distributive aspects of practice.
 To enter this course, a student must be eligible for advancement to the P3 year.
 This is a four credit hour, pass/fail course.

 This experience allows students to apply didactic knowledge to direct patient care activities.
 Students will concentrate on patient specific pharmacotherapy, evidence based medicine, and effective communication with patients and healthcare professionals.
 Students will apply their knowledge of pathophysiology, pharmacology, and pharmacokinetics to optimize patient care in a hospital setting.